frank200038/IFT1025_TP1/README.md

 # Details

 This is a simulation project done completely in Java.
 This project simulates a natural environement where we have plants, herbivores, carnivores and omnivores.
-All of the organisms are able to live in this environment based on a set of rule and the rule of food chain (Herbivores eats plans etc.).
+All of the organisms are able to live in this environment based on a set of rule (their food consumption, speed of reproduction etc.) and the rule of food chain (Herbivores eats plans etc.).
 Of course, all these organisms can reproduce offsprings as well.
 <br>